fahodzi/kakalika/README.md

 ### Setting up

 1. Download and extract release to your document root.
-If you clone the git repository however, initialize and update all submodules before proceeding with the installation.
+If you however clone the git repository instead of installing then initialize and update all submodules before proceeding with the installation.
 2. Ensure that the following directories exist and are writable by the web server:
    - `cache`
    - `public/js`